algolia/algoliasearch-laravel/README.md

 }
 ```

-In the resulted object you will have categories converted to array by Laravel.
-If you want a custom relation structure you will instead do something like :
+In the resulted object, you will have categories converted to array by Laravel.
+If you want a custom relation structure you will instead do something like:

 ```php
 public function getAlgoliaRecord()